Supreme Court verdict on adultery welcomed by lawyers, activists

-NEW DELHI: The Supreme Court verdict declaring that adultery is not a crime received was widely welcomed Thursday with several lawyers and activists saying it was an antiquated colonial-era law that treated women as properties of their husbands.
+NEW DELHI: The Supreme Court verdict declaring that adultery is not a crime was widely welcomed Thursday with several lawyers and activists saying the striking down of the antiquated, colonial-era law was "a good riddance" and long overdue.

 A five-judge Constitution bench headed by Chief Justice Dipak Misra was unanimous in striking down Section 497 of the Indian Penal Code dealing with the offence of adultery, holding it manifestly arbitrary, archaic and violative of the rights to equality and equal opportunity to women.